diggedypomme/MK-shortcut-doodad/README.md

 Note that you cannot run this just by opening the html file in a browser - the page will load but the game won't run.

+## Running

+Drag and drop "Mario Kart 64 (E) (V1.1) [!].z64" into the box in N64Wasm to load the game.
+Note that if you copy this file into the dist folder (along with the index.html) it will be available from boot.